 Most importantly, organizations need to be honest about whether they are practicing undue control, or whether it really is in the best interest of employees to have more data access.
-The argument for improved safety reporting metrics if very compelling.
+The argument for improved safety reporting metrics is very compelling.

 Why Employees Shouldn’t See All Reported Safety Issues

 Employees shouldn’t see all safety reports when an organization has other, more pressing priorities.
-If your are wondering, should employees see all safety reports, here are some examples when the answer would be NO in every SMS implementation:
+If you are wondering, should employees see all safety reports, here are some examples when the answer would be NO in every SMS implementation: